IntelliJ IDEA 2025.3 Help

 flyway-preview

-Remove the changes and add them to the Ignored section, so they are excluded from future migrations.
+Remove the selected changes from the migration and, optionally, move them to the Ignored section so they are excluded from future migrations.

 Restore from Ignored

-Move the changes from Ignored to the migration.
+Move the selected changes from the Ignored section to a migration of your choice.

 Show Other Actions